durrantlab/autogrow4/tutorial/TUTORIAL.md

 Establishing a fully MPI-enabled computer network is complicated and should only be attempted by qualified technicians.
 The authors used an Intel’s Omni-Path communication architecture that was established by experts at the University of Pittsburgh’s Center for Research Computing.
-Authors DO NOT RECOMMEND ATTEMPTING THIS ON YOUR OWN.
+The authors DO NOT RECOMMEND ATTEMPTING THIS ON YOUR OWN.

-### Pre-Installed Dependencies
+### Pre-Installed Python and Binary Dependencies

-AutoGrow4 comes with several dependencies which are preinstalled, requiring no additional effort by the user.
-These softwares are licensed to be freely redistributed and should run without problems.

-Maintaining AutoGrow4 is work and we will do our best to keep AutoGrow4 current as these dependencies advance, but we appreciate any messages on how to keep it current.
-If a dependency updates please feel free to contact us and we will do our best to make our code future-compatible.
+AutoGrow4 comes with several dependencies preinstalled, requiring no additional effort by the user.
+These packages have licenses that allow them to be freely redistributed.
+If a dependency updates, please feel free to contact us, and we will do our best to make our code future-compatible.

 #### Docking Programs

 AutoGrow4 comes preinstalled with two docking programs:

-- Autodock Vina 1.1.2 (packaged with executables for Linux, MacOS, and Windows)
+- Autodock Vina 1.1.2 (packaged with executables for Linux, macOS, and Windows)
   - Version: 1.1.2
   - Location: `/autogrow4/autogrow/docking/docking_executables/vina/`